cf73/humanity/content/collections/pages/our-partners.md

     content:
       -
         type: text
-        text: "The Humanity Initiative has chosen thirty of the world's most respected positive change enterprises to be prime destinations for volunteering and donating.\_We provide direct links to their sites.
-In addition, we highlight some of their most compelling initiatives and stories throughout these pages. "
+        text: "The Humanity Initiative has chosen thirty of Earth's most respected positive change enterprises to be prime destinations for volunteering and donating.\_We provide direct links to their sites below, and highlight some of their most compelling initiatives and stories throughout these pages. "
   -
     type: paragraph
     content:
       -
         type: text
-        text: "One of the world's most enlightened positive change enterprises is Ashoka.
-Bill Drayton, highly respected across the planet, is their Founder (1980) and Chair. "
+        text: 'One of the most enlightened of these non-profits is Ashoka.
+Bill Drayton, highly respected across the planet, is their Founder and Chair. '
       -
         type: text
         marks: